virtual-disk-array/vda_doc/source/Introduction.rst

 portal
 ^^^^^^
 The portal is a set of API servers.
-It is the interface for the VDA user.
+It is the user interface.
 It accepts gRPC.
 The client use it to create/delete/manage the virtual disk arrays and other resources.

 database
 ^^^^^^^^